VentrixeG/eventService/README.md

-# Ventrixe – Event Service (Backend)
+# Ventixe – Event Service (Backend)

-This is the microservice responsible for handling event data in the Ventrixe MVP.
+This is the microservice responsible for handling event data in the Ventixe MVP.
 Built with ASP.NET Core Web API.

 ## Features
 - Get all events